Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- New York and its opponents have combined to score more than 216.5 points in 61 of 82 games this season.
+- New York has combined with its opponent to score more than 214.5 points in 62 of 82 games this season.

-- New York's average game total this season has been 229.1, 12.6 more points than this matchup's over/under.
+- The average total for New York's games this season has been 229.1, 14.6 more points than this matchup's over/under.

 - The Knicks have been victorious in 19, or 48.7%, of the 39 contests they have been chosen as underdogs in this season.

-- New York has a record of 2-6 when it is set as the underdog by +180 or more by bookmakers this season.
+- This season, New York has won two of its eight games when it is the underdog by at least +180 on the moneyline.

 - New York has an implied victory probability of 35.7% according to the moneyline set by oddsmakers for this matchup.